Unthrottled/normandy-progress-bar/README.md

 - [Doki-Doki Literature Club Theme](https://github.com/cyclic-reference/ddlc-jetbrains-theme)

-*Auto theming integration only works in the Intellij IDE at the moment.
+*Auto theming integration is currently not available at the moment.

 #### Contributions and fun ideas are encouraged!